 “I Saw the Light” (Hank Williams/Albert E. Brumley, 1947)

 Williams’ appropriation of the tune and the general sense (and some specific quotes) of Brumley’s lyrics to “He Set Me Free” (1939) are beyond question.
+(He didn’t credit Brumley–that’s my attempt at belated justice.)
 Still, this is an exuberant song which improves on Brumley’s song by being simpler and more direct, an exultant celebration of personal salvation that works even for non-believers.

 Williams sticks to Brumley’s challenging AABB-BBBB rhyme scheme, with the A rhymes different for each verse but the B always the same “ight” rhyme (in Brumley it’s an “ee” rhyme).
 This is possible, of course, because the English language gives us so many rhymes for this sound—“night,” “light,” “sight,” “right”—but mainly because Williams reuses them: His three verses feature 18 “ight” rhymes (not counting an internal rhyme in the first line of the chorus), but nine of them are “light,” four are “night,” four are “sight” and one is “right.”
 Such rhymes as “fight,” “slight,” “fright” and “might” go unused.